Farsightedness, known medically as hyperopia, refers to being able to see fairly well at a distance but not close up.

 The main symptoms of farsightedness are difficulty seeing near objects clearly, headaches, and eyestrain.

 You might think that farsightedness would be obvious to an adult.
 If your morning newspaper is getting increasingly blurred, you're likely to notice.
 In reality, the process is sometimes just too slow for the brain to detect.
 Farsightedness in children also often goes unnoticed.
 Some children born with farsightedness have never seen close objects clearly and may not be aware that it's possible to see them better.
 Also, hyperopic children can sometimes see close objects clearly by unconsciously straining their eyes.
-In such children, the main symptom of hyperopia may be headaches, not blurring.
+In such children, the symptoms of hyperopia may be headaches and frequently rubbing the eyes, not blurring.

-Current research is investigating a possible link between farsightedness in children and poor reading and school performance.
+In some children, research has linked farsightedness and poor reading and school performance.
 Children who may appear to lack an interest in reading quite often turn out to be slightly farsighted.

 Many older people with farsightedness have a great deal of difficulty reading.
 Fortunately, farsightedness doesn't usually interfere with your ability to drive a car.